 The 400/400A is a Total Hydrocarbon (THC) gas analyzer utilizing the flame ionization detection (FID) method of analysis.
+This analyzer has been replaced by the newer 400A circa-2009.
 It’s an older style analyzer (see history tab) that has proven itself to be a 24 / 7 / 365 workhorse for process gas analysis.
 It is mainly a desktop analyzer (with four rubber feet) or panel mounted analyzer (no feet) that fits in a standard 19″ rack.

 The analyzer runs on 120vAC / 60Hz and consumes approximately 125W at steady-state (mainly due to an internal case heater).
 The analyzer is warmed to help control stability of the analysis (using the theory that as long as the analyzer is controlled at a temperature higher than ambient then thermal stability is assured).